garysheng/faithwalk-os/principles/make-god-your-best-friend.md

 2. **Am I seeking God's will or just His blessing on my plans?**
 3. **Do I trust God enough to be completely honest with Him?**
 4. **Would my closest friends say I'm more influenced by God's voice or cultural voices?**
+5. **Am I asking God for wisdom to handle my circumstances, or just asking Him to change them?**

 The goal isn't perfect prayer habits—it's genuine friendship.
 God wants your authentic self, not your religious performance.
 He's already pursuing relationship with you.
 The question is whether you'll make space for the friendship He's offering.